multiprocessio/datastation/README.md

 ![A screenshot of app.datastation.multiprocess.io](./screenshot.png)

-DataStation can run as a web application in server mode or as a desktop application in desktop mode.
-Desktop mode makes it easy for you to get started scripting your data.
-Server mode makes it possible to share reports and schedule exports.

 ## Features

+You can run DataStation as either a web application or a desktop application.

 In server mode: